slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-anniversary-marriage.md

 6. best man
 7. ring bearer
 8. theme wedding
+9. band

 ####
 1. remarriage
 2. reunion
+3. declare

 #### phrase
 1. have a wife
 2. attend the event
 3. marry me
 4. walk down an aisle
+5. as a symbol of your bond

 #### Sentence